-Document: MSC Full Assessment Reporting Template V1.2 page 113 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 113 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03

-PI 3.1.3 The management policy has clear long-term objectives to guide decision-makin are consistent with MSC Principles and Criteria, and incorporates the precauti approach SG Issue Met?
-(Y/P/ N) Justification/Rationale 60 a Ŷ Long-term objectives to guide decision-making, consistent with the MSC Prin and Criteria and the precautionary approach, are implicit within management p See SG100(a) 80 a Y Clear long-term objectives that guide decision-making, consistent with Principles and Criteria and the precautionary approach are explicit management policy.
-See SG100(a) 100 a P Clear long-term objection 100 a principles and Criterion agreement (reproduce management plan with which determine a lon are, however, limited tion 10 and not for all non Norwegian management Norwegian management The EC CFP is consist conservation measures MSC Principles 1 & 2 fishing for species that under review, and the further commitments to the further commitments to the furth P Clear long-term objectives that guide decision-making, consistent with Principles and Criteria and the precautionary approach, are explicit within required by_management policy.
-Clear long-term objectives for this fishery are set out in the 2008 EU-Nd agreement (reproduced in section 5.4.1).
-This agreement sets out an ex- management plan with clear objectives that embrace a precautionary approach which determine a long-term management policy for the fishery.
-These obje are, however, limited to sustainable management of the target stock (MSC Prin 1) and not for all non-target species (MSC Principle 2).
-However, the EQ Norwegian management regimes both address this shortcoming.
-The EC CFP is consistent with MSC Principles, and its daughter Regulations d conservation measures that incorporate the precautionary approach in respondence MSC Principles 1 & 2 (such as setting sustainable TACs for stocks, and prohi fishing for species that are endangered, such as the spurdog).
-The CFP is cur under review, and the Green Paper setting out proposals for this review r further commitments to ecosystem management.
-The Norwegian management system demonstrates a commitment to MSC Prin 1 & 2 through the implementation of measures to conserve fish stocks, and a M Resources Act which enables fisheries regulations to be used to prohibit fi- where necessary to protect marine living resources. n and orway xplicit h, and ectives nciple C and leliver ect of biting makes aciples Referenc es Sections 5.4.1, 5.4.3; Fiskeridirektoratet 2008, a; European Commission (20 EC Regulation 2371/2002; EC Regulation 43/2009; Norway, 2005; 009c); OVE OVERALL PERFORMANCE INDICATOR SCORE: 90 CON DITION NUMBE R (if relevant):
+PI 3.1.3 The n are co nanagement policy has clear long-term objectives to guide decision-makin onsistent with MSC Principles and Criteria, and incorporates the precaut approach g that ionary SG Issue Met?
+(Y/P/ N) Justification/Rationale 60 a Y Long-term objectives to guide decision-making, consistent with the MSC Pr and Criteria and the precautionary approach, are implicit within management rinciples t policy See SG100(a) 80 a Y Clear long-term objectives that guide decision-making, consistent with Principles and Criteria and the precautionary approach are explicit management policy. h MSC within See SG100(a) 100 a Р Clear long-term objectives that guide decision-making, consistent with Principles and Criteria and the precautionary approach, are explicit with required by management policy. h MSC hin and Clear long-term objectives for this fishery are set out in the 2008 EU- agreement (reproduced in section 5.4.1).
+This agreement sets out an management plan with clear objectives that embrace a precautionary appro- which determine a long-term management policy for the fishery.
+These of are, however, limited to sustainable management of the target stock (MSC F 1) and not for all non-target species (MSC Principle 2).
+However, the Norwegian management regimes both address this shortcoming.
+Norway explicit ach, and ojectives Principle EC and The EC CFP is consistent with MSC Principles, and its daughter Regulations deliver conservation measures that incorporate the precautionary approach in respect of MSC Principles 1 & 2 (such as setting sustainable TACs for stocks, and prohibiting fishing for species that are endangered, such as the spurdog).
+The CFP is currently under review, and the Green Paper setting out proposals for this review makes further commitments to ecosystem management.
+The Norwegian management system demonstrates a commitment to MSC Principles 1 & 2 through the implementation of measures to conserve fish stocks, and a Marine Resources Act which enables fisheries regulations to be used to prohibit fishing where necessary to protect marine living resources.
+References Sections 5.4.1, 5.4.3; Fiskeridirektoratet 2008, a; European Commission (2009c) EC Regulation 2371/2002; EC Regulation 43/2009; Norway, 2005; (2009c); OVE OVERALL PERFORMANCE INDICATOR SCORE:9 90 CON DITION NUMBE R (if relevant):

-Document: MSC Full Assessment Reporting Template V1.2 page 114 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 114 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03